grandmaus/jsb/README.md

 #### Stage goals

-The main goal of this stage is to prepare an initial proposal on:
+The main goal of this stage is to prepare an initial proposal on:

 1. Modules that the application should consist of
 2. Communication between modules